 Shows prospective clients how you work

 Sometimes, leads don’t realize they have a certain problem that your product or service can resolve.
 A case study can provide a clear overview of the value you bring to the table.
-This is particularly useful for business consultants, where the outcomes may not be as visible.
+This is particularly useful for business and marketing consultants, where the outcomes may not be as visible.

 Case studies are particularly effective for companies offering a product or service focused on a certain niche.
 They show how a company like theirs benefitted from your service.
 Ninja Outreach is a good example of this.

 It has gathered case studies that focus on the problems of their various customer personas.
 This ranges from a firm running a PR campaign to an eCommerce store doing email outreach to land guest post placements.
 Each case study is designed to resonate with a specific customer persona to help them see the value of the product.

 It Shows Prospective Clients How you Work